tanvirkhon/coding-quiz-game/README.md

 ![image](https://user-images.githubusercontent.com/119143763/211467595-1be5e5b5-d3b5-42a5-86b6-23ad5877e9ad.png)

-If the user gets the question right they will move on to the next question without a time penelty.
+If the user gets the question right they will move on to the next question without a time penalty.

 If they get the answer wrong they will still move on to the next question by but suffer a 5 second time penalty.